APercy/fishing_boat/README.md

 ========================================

 This mod implements a fishing boat for minetest.
-The mod was made for fun, but tries to provide an immersion on it's operation.
 It can carry 5 people.

 To run it's engine, it is necessary to provide biofuel.
 To supply it,